phetsims/phet-info/deployment-info/chipper-2.0.md

 - Test it.
 You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)
 - Push the change to the common branch (e.g. `git push origin chains-1.2`)
 - If you didn't build it before, run `grunt` in the sim repo.
 - Copy the dependencies.json from the build directory to the top-level directory in the sim.
-Older sims had it at `build/dependencies.json`.
-Newer (chipper 2.0) sims will have it at `build/phet/dependencies.json`.
+  - Newer sims (chipper 2.0): `cp build/phet/dependencies.json .`
+  - Older sims: `cp build/dependencies.json .`
 - `git add dependencies.json`
 - `git commit -m {{MESSAGE}}`, where `{{MESSAGE}}` includes the GitHub issue URL(s) for the maintenace release.
 - `git push origin {{BRANCH}}`.